Offence is the best defence

 Firstly we will look into a number of most widespread techniques that hackers leverage when trying to find those security-related bugs they can exploit.
 These techniques all correspond with a subset of the OWASP Top 10 most seen web application vulnerabilities.

 Part 2: Web Application Firewalls

-In the second part of our seminar we will introduce ModSecurity – one of the most well-known and open source web application firewalls.
-The participants will get a hands-on training mainly focused on ModSecurity configuration and rule language.
-Participants will learn not only on how to virtually patch and protect the web-based software systems, but also how to actually attack their attackers by sending them malicious payloads and redirecting them to full-blown honeypots.
+In the second part of our seminar, we will introduce ModSecurity – one of the most well-known and open source web application firewalls.
+The participants will get hands-on training mainly focused on ModSecurity configuration and rule language.
+Participants will learn not only how to virtually patch and protect the web-based software systems, but also how to actually attack their attackers by sending them malicious payloads and redirecting them to full-blown honeypots.

 Part 3: The Battle of Hackers

 Finally, we will give all participants the opportunity to fill the shoes of a true security professional who has to manage web-based applications that is subject to hourly attacks by malicious users.
 Every participant will get a virtual image running a vulnerable web application.
 We have designed a Codific-Hacking-Robot that will automatically try to exploit each participant’s web application by periodically sending both legitimate as well as malicious payloads.
 The winner will be determined by looking at how fast and effective participants can protect the web application by making sure legitimate payloads succeed.